-This interview originally appeared as the cover story in Issue 17 of She Shreds Magazine which was released in April 2019.
+This cover story originally appeared in She Shreds Magazine Issue #17, released April 2019.

 Fanny was the ferocious Los Angeles band anchored by sisters Jean and June Millington from the late ‘60s through the early ‘70s.
 Despite being one of the first visible rock groups made entirely of women, only in recent years have they gained recognition as the throttling and critical part of the rock ‘n’ roll canon that they are.
 And that is nothing short of mind-boggling.

 The Millingtons have performed and harmonized together since childhood, and started gigging in junior high: first with their band the Svelts, followed by Wild Honey, which ultimately morphed into Fanny.
 With June on guitar and Jean on bass, Fanny signed to a major label, becoming one of the first women rock groups to do so.
 They released an album every year from 1970 to 1974, often melding hard-edged riffs with soul-drenched keys.
 Along the way, Fanny held legendary jam sessions at their Hollywood Hills house, Fanny Hill, leaving jaws dropped wherever they played.

 After June left the band in 1973, Fanny released its final album, Rock and Roll Survivors, with Patti Quatro on guitar; the band ultimately disbanded in 1975.
 Today, June works as the artistic director of the Institute for the Musical Arts, an educational institute that she co-founded with her partner Ann Hackler in 1986 with a mission to support women and girls in music.
 Jean has continued playing music over the years, and is currently recovering from a stroke.